ratehub/doctrine-graphql/README.md

 ### Deferred Loading

-Associations take advantage of deferred loading the a DeferredBuffer.
+Associations take advantage of deferred loading via the DeferredBuffer.
 This is used to significantly   reduce the number of queries and solves the N+1 problem when loading data (https://secure.phabricator.com/book/phabcontrib/article/n_plus_one/)

 ### Custom Resolvers